DanPu-Lab/V-Next/README.md

 ### V-Next Somatic Variant Detection Framework

 #### Environment Requirements
-VarNet has been tested on Ubuntu 22.04 LTS.
+V-Next has been tested on Ubuntu 22.04 LTS.
 Ensure the following dependencies are installed:
 ```bash
 # Base Environment
 Python=3.10